 An injection of local anaesthetic will be given into the skin in the groin, wrist or elbow - this may sting a little.
 A cardiac catheter, (a long thin flexible tube about the width of the lead in a pencil), is inserted into a blood vessel at the area the local anaesthetic was inserted and pushed along until it reaches the heart.
 X-ray pictures are then taken whilst a liquid is injected.
-The X-ray pictures confirm the position of the catheter and provide information about the heart and if there is any narrowing in the blood vessels in the heart (coronary arteries).
+The X-ray pictures confirm the position of the catheter and provide information about the heart (coronary arteries).